sean-gordon/Investec-ActualBudget/README.md

 # Investec to Actual Budget Sync

-A self-hosted dashboard to automatically synchronize transactions from Investec South Africa (OpenAPI) to Actual Budget.
+A self-hosted dashboard to automatically synchronise transactions from Investec South Africa (OpenAPI) to Actual Budget.

 ## Features

 *   **Secure Architecture**: Uses process isolation for every sync to prevent database locks.
 *   **Automatic Account Creation**: Automatically creates accounts in Actual Budget based on your Investec products (e.g., "Private Bank Account 1234").
-*   **Category Synchronization**: Define your master category list in the Settings UI.
+*   **Category Synchronisation**: Define your master category list in the Settings UI.
 The system ensures these groups and categories exist in your budget.
 *   **Smart Deduplication**: Prevents duplicate transactions even if run multiple times a day.
 *   **Transactions Only**: This tool merges transactions into your existing budget; it does not overwrite existing transaction data.